 The Open Water Al-H2O power system is still in development: our Technology Readiness Level is TRL 6 on a cell level and TRL 4 on a system level.
 Specifically, our cells currently operate on the benchtop using lab-grade pumps, electronics, and monitoring equipment, but with real seawater, realistic temperatures, flow rates and operationally relevant power levels.
 We have demonstrated cell-level energy densities in excess of 3.0 kWh/L and sustained power densities of up to 35 W/L, with higher power available in bursts.
 We have run large-scale cells for over a week and smaller-scale low-power cells for months.
 At a recent conference at the Woods Hole Oceanographic Institute (WHOI) we debuted our first public demo, which allowed users to interact with running cells by varying the load and monitoring the cells’ performance.

 Open Water holds a prime contract with the US Department of Defense to develop power systems for man-portable UUVs, and we are also developing our first commercial product which will be available by the end of 2016.
 We welcome additional government and corporate-partner funding to take this technology to TRL 6 on the system level by demonstrating it in an in-water vehicle or sensor system.
 Our technology’s performance makes it a great fit for UUVs, ocean sensors and manned submersibles of all sizes.
 We are not a good fit for extremely high sustained power systems like torpedoes, nor are we a good fit, because of our water-based chemistry, for high temperature applications like downhole drilling.
 If your application requires long-duration, moderate power underwater, our chemistry’s performance is the best in class.

 From both an operational cost and a strategic point of view, current UUV use is limited by the need for manned surface and submarine support vessels for deployment, operation & retrieval.
 A significant increase in the range of UUVs would allow many operations to be conducted by UUVs launched directly from shore, without the need for a support vessel and its crew.
-Two examples–one from the oil & natural gas industry and one from the arena of national defense–are depicted below that illustrate how significant an impact Open Water’s technology could have on such operations.
+An example from the oil & natural gas industry is depicted below, illustrating how significant of an impact Open Water’s technology could have on such operations.